-Google PageRank does not seem to have any correlation with Bing SEO rankings.
+Google PageRank does not seem to have any correlation with Bing rankings.

-You need to feed Bing the specific keyword you want your page to rank for.
+You need to use Bing with specific search terms you want your page to rank for.

-It is much better to focus on 1 page per keyword with Bing.
+It is much better to focus on 1 page per keyword.

-But again be careful you don’t trip Google Panda by offering duplicate content.
+But again be careful you don’t trip Google Panda by offering duplicate content and keyword stuffing.